aio-libs/yarl/README.rst

    $ YARL_NO_EXTENSIONS=1 pip install yarl

 Please note that the pure-Python (uncompiled) version is much slower.
-However, PyPy always uses a pure python implementation, and, as such, it is unaffected by this variable.
+However, PyPy always uses a pure-Python implementation, and, as such, it is unaffected by this variable.

 Dependencies